Log in to Panopto to create or view recordings.

 - the recordings were made before December 5, 2014

 Information stored in your Tegrity recordings, such as bookmarks and notes, cannot be transferred to your Panopto account.
-To take advantage of Panopto’s features, create new content in Panopto.
-You can use Tegrity until March 20, 2015.
-However, we strongly recommend that you create new content in Panopto.
-Content created in Tegrity after December 5th, 2014 will not be available after March 20th, 2015.
+Content created in Tegrity after December 5th, 2014 will not be available after April 10th, 2015.

 Can I move my Tegrity videos to Panopto myself?

 No. Manually transferring videos from Tegrity to Panopto is not possible.
-If you made a request by December 5, 2014, to have Tegrity recordings transferred to Panopto, UW-IT will fulfill that request.
+If you made a request by December 5, 2014, to have Tegrity recordings transferred to Panopto, UW-IT fulfilled that request.

-What will happen to Tegrity public URL links for my content when Tegrity goes away?
+What happened to Tegrity public URL links for my content?

 How do I get Tegrity Manager Courses associated permissions to show in my Panopto account?